wasp-lang/wasp/web/docs/auth/auth-hooks.md

 The hook receives an object as **input** with the following properties:
 - `url: URL`

-    The URL object that is used for the OAuth redirect.
+    Wasp uses the URL for the OAuth redirect.
 - `uniqueRequestId: string`

     The unique request ID for the OAuth flow (you might know it as the `state` parameter in OAuth.)

-    The`onAfterSignup` hook receives the same value which can be used to reference data saved in this hook.
+    You can use the unique request ID to save data (e.g. request query params) that you can later use in the `onAfterSignup` hook.
 - `prisma: PrismaClient`

-    Prisma client instance which you can use to query your database.
+    The Prisma client instance which you can use to query your database.
 - `req: Request`

-  [Express request object](https://expressjs.com/en/api.html#req) from which you can access the request headers, cookies, etc.
+  The [Express request object](https://expressjs.com/en/api.html#req) from which you can access the request headers, cookies, etc.
 - `hookName: string`

-  The name of the current hook (`'onBeforeOAuthRedirect'`).
+  The current hook name (`'onBeforeOAuthRedirect'`).
 This value can be useful when logging or debugging.

 The **return value** of this hook must be an object that looks like this: `{ url: URL }`.
-This URL object is used to redirect the user to the OAuth provider.
+Wasp uses the URL to redirect the user to the OAuth provider.